vladfilipro/apigeon/README.md

 };
 ```

-NOTE: The structure of the `apis` folder determines the url required to access it.
+NOTE: The structure of the `routes` folder determines the url required to access it.

 ```
-+apis                     | not accessable by url
++routes                     | not accessable by url
     /index.js             | http://example.com/
     +users                | not accessable by url
         /index.js         | http://example.com/users